bryanedds/Nu/Standard.md

 11) Avoid object and struct types, as well as instance members and properties, unless you have a specific need for them (such as for a plug-in, interop, or a DSL, etc), and document that need.

-12) Avoid arrays generally, and if they can't be avoided due to, say, interop, avoid exposing them to consuming functions by converting them to an immutable data structure, or at minimum, a seq.
+12) Avoid exposing arrays publicly by either providing a copy or casting them as a `_ seq`.

 13) Try to preserve debuggability of code by -

 -   introducing local bindings to potentially-interesting intermediate results,
--   avoiding unnecessary laziness and asynchronicity (but since async being strewn throughout code is rarely avoidable, consider using the [*Vsync monad*](https://github.com/bryanedds/Nu/blob/master/Prime/Prime/Vsync.fs) instead!)
+-   avoiding unnecessary laziness and asynchrony (but since async being strewn throughout code is rarely avoidable, consider using the [*Vsync monad*](https://github.com/bryanedds/Nu/blob/master/Prime/Prime/Vsync.fs) instead!)

 14) Suffix option bindings, choice binding, and bindings to potentially null values with `opt`.